Daxxn/BenchyReloaded/README.md

 Your electronics workbench buddy!
 (Warning - Benchy is not actually your buddy, will probably try to kill you, is hideously expensive, and is way too time consuming to build.)

+> Note: Ive moved to Altium Designer.
+Meaning it isn't as easy to share project files.
+Until I can work out how to streamline this process, schematics and Gerber files will only be available.

 ## Features

+- Single Board Computer running embedded linux
 - 6 Port USB hub (3.1)
 - All data ports are properly protected and able to report per-port current draw
-- 5 power-only USB ports
+- 2 USB ports for computer peripherals
+- 100Mb Ethernet port
 - 8 Software controlled relays for general things like lighting
-- Lab Power Supply W/ Current or Voltage Limiting (15V @ 2A)
+- (In Development) Lab Power Supply W/ Current or Voltage Limiting (15V @ 2A)
-- Voltage controlled 30V power supply with over-current protection
 - Electronic Load (5A Max)
+- 8 channel volt meter for quick and easy voltage testing
-- Simple LCR Meter
+- (in development) Simple LCR Meter
-- Function Generator
+- (in development) Function Generator
-- Extendable Chassis

 # Motherboard